brendan-ch/alfred-translate/README.md

 An Alfred workflow that translates text using Google Translate.
 Results appear directly in Alfred, so there is no need to open the Google Translate website.

+Note: you must have the Alfred Powerpack to use this workflow.

 ## Setup

 You must have a Google Account to use this workflow.